Closed-loop equilibria for Stackelberg games: a story about stochastic targets

-Comparing \Cref{fig1:numerics} with \Cref{fig3:numerics}, one can observe that the increase in the leader's cost of effort negatively impacts both her and the follower's value in any equilibrium concepts.
-Comparing now \Cref{fig1:numerics} with \Cref{fig2:numerics}, we can observe that when the follower's cost of effort slightly increases, it negatively impacts both his and the leader's value for almost all concepts of equilibrium, except in the ACL/first-best case.
+Comparing \Cref{fig1:numerics} with \Cref{fig3:numerics} in more detail, one can observe that the increase in the leader's cost of effort negatively impacts both her and the follower's value in any equilibrium concepts.
+This is a logical outcome, since if the leader's effort cost is higher, she will exert less effort, which negatively impacts the terminal value of the output process for both players, in every scenario.

+Comparing now \Cref{fig1:numerics} with \Cref{fig2:numerics}, we can observe that when the follower's cost of effort slightly increases, it also negatively impacts both his and the leader's value for almost all concepts of equilibrium, for the same reason as above, except in the ACL/first-best case.
 Indeed, in this scenario, the leader's value function remains unchanged, as the follower will always exert the maximal effort $b_\circ$.
 Therefore, only the follower's value is impacted by the increase in his cost.